RhymezxCode/Audio-transcription-app/README.md

 # Audio-transcription-app
 Audio transcription is an app for converting speech to text on an online meeting.

-# Design pattern: It must be MVVM please
+# Design pattern: MVVM
+# Language: kotlin

 # Rules of engagement:
 1. Please, always push your specific feature branch first, and ensure it is tested properly before it is merged to main branch.